 - Gain practical leadership experience as RXBB, FIRB, ENGB & FFT1.

-The FLFW application is the same as for anyone applying to attend one of PFTC’s 20-day sessions with the addition of a KSA question for those interested in attending one of these three modules.
+The FLFW application is the same as for anyone applying to attend one of NIPFTC’s 20-day sessions with the addition of a KSA question for those interested in attending one of these three modules.
 Please take time to give thoughtful consideration towards this question and your answer.

 Quotes from the Participants